Standings

 Team Stats

-Side-by-side performance comparison of all 16 teams in the National 2 - Group A. La Roche VF leads with 19 wins this season.
+Side-by-side performance comparison of all 16 teams in the National 2 - Group A. Racing Colombes 92 leads with 1 win this season.
 The colour-coded heatmap highlights wins, losses, draws, goals scored and conceded, goal difference, and win percentage — making it easy to spot the strongest and weakest teams at a glance for betting analysis.

 Referees